Bronx United: League

 Bronx United spent the 1908–1909 season in the New York State Football Association.
 The team finished ninth out of eleven teams in the Sunday League.
-Bronx United joined the National Association Football League midway through the 1909–1910 season, replacing Newark F.C.
-The team withdrew from the league at the end of the season.
+Bronx United improved to fourth place the following season.
 In 1910, they went to the second round of the 1910 American Cup.
-The team then spent the 1910–1911 season in the New York State Amateur League where they finished mid-table.
+The team then spent the 1910–1911 season in the New York State Amateur League First Division where they finished fourth.
 In the fall of 1911, they returned to the NAFBL, spending four seasons there.
 In 1912, Bronx United went to the third round of the American Amateur Football Association Cup where they forfeited to Newark F.C.
 The team's fourth and final season in the league in 1915 was their best when they finished fourth of nine competing teams.
 In 1915, the team fell to New York Clan MacDonald in the first round of the 1915 American Cup.
 United withdrew from the league at the end of that season, reverting to amateur status.